Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Abstract

 \section{Abstract}

-The metallicity of star forming gas in galaxies from the Eagle simulations increases with stellar mass.
+The metallicity of star-forming gas in galaxies from the \eagle\ simulations increases with stellar mass.
 Here we investigate whether the scatter around this relation correlates with morphology and/or stellar kinematics.
-At redshift $z=0$, galaxies with more rotational support have lower metallicities on average when the stellar mass is below $M_\star\approx 10^{10}{\rm M}_\odot$.
+At redshift $z=0$, galaxies with more rotational support have lower metallicities on average when the stellar mass is below $M_\star\approx 10^{10}~{\rm M}_\odot$.
 This trend inverts at higher values of $M_\star$, when prolate galaxies show typically lower metallicity.
 At increasing redshifts, the trend between rotational support and metallicity becomes weaker at low stellar mass but more pronounced at high stellar mass.
 We argue that the secondary dependence of metallicity on stellar kinematics is another manifestation of the observed anti-correlation between metallicity and star formation rate at a given stellar mass.
-We present a simple model based on self-regulation of star formation by supernovae that reproduces the trends seen in the simulation, provided that the feedback efficiency is greater in thin, rotationally supported discs and lower if the gas distribution is more spheroidal.
-Such a dependence of efficiency on gas morphology is expected, because cooling loses of supernova remnants are reduced in explosions that occur at the lower densities found above or below a disc.
+At low masses, such trends seem to be driven by the different star-formation histories of galaxies and stellar feedback.
+At high masses, feedback from active galactic nuclei and galaxy mergers play a dominant role.